SHOWING 1 - 1 OF 1 RESULTS

 For more information, visit the Fort Drum Homepage.

 Fort Drum lies approximately 70 miles north of Syracuse, New York and 10 miles north of Watertown.
 Hancock International Airport, in Syracuse, NY is the closest major airport to Fort Drum.
 All major airlines arrive and depart daily.
-The Reception Activity shuttle makes runs to the Syracuse and Watertown airport and the Watertown Bus Station to pickup newly arriving Soldiers and Families twice a day if needed and weather permitting.
+The Reception Activity shuttle makes runs to the Syracuse and Watertown airport and the Watertown Bus Station to pick up newly arriving Soldiers and Families as needed.
 Volunteers at the CPL Gregory J Harris Military Courtesy Room located next to baggage claim at the Syracuse airport will assist you with making transportation arrangements if needed.
 Paid bus service from Syracuse to Watertown is available.
 Visit the Adirondack Trailways website for Bus Schedule and Fare Information, entering Syracuse, New York as the Departure Location and Watertown, New York as the Arrival Location.
 Once you have arrived in Watertown there are several taxi cab companies available to take you to Fort Drum.
-See the Overview narrative at the beginning of the booklet for additional arrival information.

 From Syracuse: